AlexanderMakarov/am-budget-view/README.md

 - [x] In "Transactions" page show rule which categorized transaction with ability to delete it.
 - [x] Collect more details about accounts.
 - [x] Handle currencies on "Categorization" page (now "Amount" in different currencies).
-- [ ] Add good demo data, write instruciton how to use it (speed up releases and build trust in app).
+- [x] Add good demo data, write instruciton how to use it (speed up releases and build trust in app).
+- [ ] Add way (button) to re-read statement files.
 - [ ] Support group to ignore some transactions as "to me".
 Because:
       a) user may have transactions from other bank accounts.
       b) transaction between banks may happen under different account.